goauthentik/authentik/website/docs/providers/entra/add-entra-provider.md

 3. Click **Create**, and in the **New provider** modal box, and define the following fields:

     - **Slug**: enter the name of the app as you want it to appear in the URL.
-    - **Group**: Optionally, enter a group name, of you want this new application to be grouped with other similar apps.
+    - **Group**: optionally, enter a group name, of you want this new application to be grouped with other similar apps.
-    - **Provider**: Leave this field empty.
+    - **Provider**: _leave this field empty_.
 For certain types of providers (Entra ID, Google Workspace, and SCIM, for example), a paired application is not needed.
-    - **Backchannel Providers**: This field is required for Entra ID.
+    - **Backchannel Providers**: this field is required for Entra ID.
 Select the name of the Entra ID provider that you created in the steps above.
     - **Policy engine mode**: select **any** or \*_All_ to set your policy mode.
     - **UI settings**: leave these fields empty for Entra ID.

+4. Click **Finish**.